ralzina/Project1-TOC/readme.md

 |-- main.py
 ```

-* `src/entrypoint.py` file contains the function called as `main.` Make sure to add all your files into the `src` folder and make sure to use the `entrypoint.py` file's main function as your main function Dont change this structure as if you do the automation wont be able to perform the grading.
+* The `src/entrypoint.py` file contains the function called as `main.` Make sure to add all your auxikiary files into the `src` folder and make sure to use the `entrypoint.py` file's main function as your main function Dont change this structure as if you do the automation wont be able to perform the grading.
-* `results` folder is where you should save your results from the project.
+* The `results` folder is where you should save your results from the project.
 For SAT the project is expected to generate `cnf` files which are basically the CSV files, make sure to save all the results generated by code to results folder (!!!
 This is most important otherwise you might loose points).
-* `module_tests` is the folder where you can add your own custom test cases.
+* The `module_tests` is the folder where you can add your own custom test cases.
 If you are familiar with pytests you can do so, but it is not compulsory to add test cases to the project, its totally the students choice to add, since the pytests have a little learning curve.
 * `main.py` please dont edit this file, this is the main file and it should stay like this.
 * Once you add your own test cases please make sure to run the `uv run pytest -s` (optional step, should only perform this if you haev added test cases as per the pytest standard)